darrenjw/scala-course/ScalaIDE.md

 The ScalaIDE is based on Eclipse, which is a JVM application, and is therefore easy to install as a user without admin/root privilages.

 From the download site, select the version of the IDE for your OS.
 Unpack this in a convenient place on your system and follow any installation instructions.
 Running it should be a simple matter of running the eclipse jar.
+See the [Documentation](http://scala-ide.org/documentation.html) for further details.

 To use the ScalaIDE with sbt projects, you must also install the eclipse plugin for sbt, `sbteclipse`.
 This should be as simple as adding the line:
 ```scala